 - 1. Click on this Brook Trout Integrated Spatial Data and Tools link; - 2.
-Put a √ mark in the box next to the Legend label Wild Trout Habitat Patches to display this data layer; - 3.
+Put a $\sqrt{\text{mark in the box next to the Legend label Wild Trout Habitat Patches to display this data layer;}$ - 3.
 Locate the catchment where your Project work will be implemented; you can increase or decrease the map scale by selecting the appropriate map scale (see drop down menu located in the lower left hand corner) or use the wheel on your mouse.
 You can also change the layer's transparency by clicking the yellow light icon that is associated with this layer in the Legend and sliding the opacity bar. - 4.
 Once you have located the Project's catchment, find the Identify Features button at the top of the page (hovering your cursor over each button will identify its function).
 Open the drop down menu for this function and select the Wild Trout Habitat patches layer, and then click the Identify Features button once to turn it on.

-5. Next move your cursor within the boundary of the Project's catchment and click once.
+- 5. Next move your cursor within the boundary of the Project's catchment and click once.
 A Feature Information box will appear on your screen and you will see the catchment's "feat_id" number and "ebtjv_code".
-Record both numbers in the appropriate locations in the Project Application Form.
+Record both numbers in the appropriate locations in the Project Application Form. - 6.
+When you contact your state or federal EBTJV representative (by January 9 2024), please mention the location and code.
+In some cases this code may have changed in recent years.